Revised edition 2024 |

 Providing a Safe System for people walking and the interventions developed, based on the principle of harm minimisation, will depend on the circumstances at each location.
 The guidance does not prescribe a single approach or intervention, but presents a variety of options, along with their advantages, disadvantages and limitations, and the circumstances when each would be most appropriate.
 It recognises that financial and technical factors may affect what can be achieved at any location or time.

 Walking mostly takes place within a transport system that must work for a range of road users.
 This requires effectively integrating safety and convenience into the provision for walking along and across roads and streets.
-This guidance also applies to all places used by pedestrians, including shared spaces, plazas, paths through parks and recreational areas, or on private land where public presence might reasonably be expected.
+This guidance also applies to all places used by pedestrians, including shared zones, plazas, paths through parks and recreational areas, or on private land where public presence might reasonably be expected.
 It applies to new developments, facility changes and existing environments.

 The PNG complements other guidance related to land use and transport planning integration, urban form, urban design, sign and markings, and street design (including speed management) – all of which have a profound impact on the walkability of our towns and cities.